GitHub Tutorial: The Beginner's Guide

 $ git checkout your-branch-name

-Also, I recommend that beginners do all pull requests on the website; this makes it easier.
+Also, I recommend that Git and GitHub beginners do all pull requests on the website; this makes it easier.

-OK, so that was a ton of information at once, but before you begin to feel overwhelmed, remember that learning anything new takes time.
+OK, so that was a ton of information at once, but before you begin to feel overwhelmed, remember that learning GitHub, just as learning anything new, takes time.
 Use this guide as a map while navigating your way through GitHub and you'll be well on your way to mastering it far more quickly than you could have imagined.
-Once you feel like you've got a firm handle on it all, be sure to check more Pluralsight tutorials and take your skills to the next level.
+Once you feel like you've started to know how to use GitHub and you've got a firm handle on it all, be sure to check more Pluralsight tutorials and take your skills to the next level.